 Being able to express ‘who they are’ is important for people’s sense of self and overall wellbeing.
 A society which is inclusive of differences is desirable as it enables members to participate fully in life, and gives them a sense of belonging and security .

-This indicator presents the proportion who reported it was easy or very easy to be themselves in New Zealand, as reported in the 2018 and 2019 Canterbury Wellbeing Surveys.
+This indicator presents the proportion who reported it was easy or very easy to be themselves in New Zealand, as reported in the Canterbury Wellbeing Survey.

 Source data frequency: Annually.